 Recovery is a journey, not a destination

-At Recovery College, our educational-based approach focuses on helping people recognize and develop their own resourcefulness and awareness in order to support themselves or their loved one’s recovery journey.
-All of our courses are developed and delivered in partnership with our peer supporters who are experts by experience: they have their own story of a mental health or substance concern, or are supporting a loved one.
+At Recovery College, our educational-based approach focuses on helping people recognize and develop their own resourcefulness and awareness in order to support themselves, or their loved one’s recovery journey.
+All of our courses are developed and delivered in partnership with our peer supporters who are experts by experience: they have their own story of a mental health or substance concerns, or support a loved one.

 Everyone is welcome to attend our free courses and drop-in classes.
-No previous experience is required and with 6 courses to choose from, there is a course for everyone.
+No previous experience is required and with many courses to choose from, there is a course for everyone.